 DEA launches “Secure Your Meds” winter campaign

-OMAHA, Nebraska – As part of its continuing efforts to reduce drug misuse and overdose, the Drug Enforcement Administration (DEA) is launching a winter campaign urging the public to “Secure Your Meds.”
-The current health crisis has magnified the importance of addressing the issue of prescription-drug misuse.
-With Americans spending more time at home due to the pandemic, now is a good opportunity to clean out medicine cabinets and secure expired or unused medications.
+NEWARK, N.J. – As part of its continuing efforts to reduce drug misuse and overdose, the Drug Enforcement Administration (DEA) is launching a winter campaign urging the public to “Secure Your Meds.”
+The current health crisis has magnified the importance of addressing the issue of controlled prescription drug misuse.
+With Americans spending more time at home due to the pandemic, now is a good opportunity to clean out your medicine cabinets and secure unused medications.
 This one action can prevent medications from getting into the hands of children and others who may misuse them.

 For information on safe at-home disposal, visit:

 # # #